PHOTOS HERE–>> Guanaja, Honduras Bay islands

 his hammock swinging comfortably behind the bar.
 He saw potential customers and quickly jumped from his hammock and into action.

 various owners had taken much pride in their property.
-It was a lovely drive around Providencia.

-was morning the walk was far cooler and we passed the Virgin Mary on the hillside and the fort.
+was morning the walk was far cooler and we passed the

 dropping ripe mangoes.
 John was thrilled to be able to pick up and eat ripe mangoes as he walked.
 On the return journey we collected a pile of mangoes, which we later picked up, from the beach where